DataDog/documentation/content/en/security_platform/security_signal_management/_index.md

 ## View and respond to Security Signals

 If Datadog detects a threat based on any rules, it creates a security signal.
 You can view all security signals in the Signal Explorer, making it easy to search, filter, and correlate them without needing to learn a dedicated query language.
 You can either monitor signals from the Datadog Cloud Security Platform, or you can configure [Notification Rules][3] to send signals to third-party tools.
+Signals can be assigned to yourself or to another user in the Datadog platform.

 The status of a signal can be one of the following:
 * **Open**: The Datadog Cloud Security Platform triggered a detection based on a rule, and the resulting signal is not resolved.
 * **Under Review**: During an active investigation, you can switch the signal state to Under Review.
 You can move the signal state to Archived or Open from the Under Review state as needed.
 * **Archived**: When you resolve the detection that caused the signal, you can transition it to the **Archived** state.
 If an archived issue resurfaces, or if further investigation is necessary, a signal can be changed back to an open state within two days of being created.